-Semiconductor lasers, allowing for indispensable science and a wide range of technologies, have become one of the most important enablers of photonics-based technologies.
-Vertical-cavity surface-emitting lasers (VCSEL), a vital class of semiconductor lasers, specifically, are gaining importance given their form factor and optoelectronic performance for their use as an optical source in high-speed, short-wavelength communications and sensors.
+Semiconductor lasers have become one of the most important enablers of photonics-based technologies, allowing for indispensable science and a wide range of technologies.
+Vertical-cavity surface-emitting lasers (VCSEL), a critical class of semiconductor lasers, are gaining importance for their use as an optical source in high-speed, short-wavelength communications and sensors due to their form factor and optoelectronic performance.

-Researchers introduce and demonstrate a new design of a VCSEL combining MTCCs, which aims to enhance slow-light optical feedback, thus extending the temporal laser bandwidth (speed) beyond the limit of the relaxation oscillation frequency.
+Researchers present and demonstrate a new design of a VCSEL combining MTCCs, to improve slow-light optical feedback and thus extend the temporal laser bandwidth (speed) beyond the relaxation oscillation frequency limit.

-In their design, they propose and show that a VCSEL cavity surrounded by MTCCs adiabatically provides direct slow-light feedback from each TCC to the main lasing cavity.
-Therefore, even if the direct feedback from each cavity is only moderate, it will yet redistribute the optical field density by funneling the slow-light mode into the central cavity, which effectively allows generating sufficient feedback to extend the temporal laser bandwidth (speed).
+They propose and demonstrate that a VCSEL cavity surrounded by MTCCs adiabatically provides direct slow-light feedback from each TCC to the main lasing cavity in their design.
+As a result, even if the direct feedback from each cavity is only moderate, it will redistribute the optical field density by funneling the slow-light mode into the central cavity, allowing sufficient feedback to be generated to extend the temporal laser bandwidth (speed).

 Using this coupled cavity scheme, they demonstrate a modulation bandwidth in the 100 GHz range.
 They validate this novel laser design paradigm by demonstrating a VCSEL design using a hexagonal multi-cavity approach with a bandwidth of about 45 GHz, which is approximately five times better than ‘conventional’ VCSEL designs realized on the same wafer.
 Beyond speed, the MTCC paradigm can increase laser power output; for high-power single-mode operation, the Vernier effect in the hexagonal VCSEL can form a wider laser aperture.